by Toby Young

-On Friday, April 3rd I wrote an article for the Telegraph about the tsunami of criticism I’d received after publishing a sceptical piece earlier that week about the Government’s lockdown strategy.
+On Friday, April 3rd 2020 I wrote an article for the Telegraph about the tsunami of criticism I’d received after publishing a sceptical piece at the end of March about the Government’s lockdown strategy.
 That piece appeared in the Critic and shortly after it was published I started trending on Twitter, with thousands of people denouncing me, often using intemperate language.
-In the Telegraph article I expressed my disappointment about this reaction and said people shouldn’t feel shy about criticising the lockdown even if those views put them at odds with the majority.
-Our leaders are making decisions every day that will affect all our lives for years to come and it’s right that we should debate their options in the public square.
+In the Telegraph article I expressed my disappointment about this reaction and said people shouldn’t feel shy about criticising the lockdown even if those views put them at odds with the Establishment, as well as a majority of the electorate.
+Our leaders were making decisions every day that would affect all our lives for years to come and it was right to challenge these decisions in the public square.

-In the days that followed the publication of the Telegraph article I was contacted by dozens of people, most of whom shared my reservations and were frustrated that the Government’s decision to lock down the country wasn’t being adequately challenged.
+In the days that followed the Telegraph article I was contacted by dozens of people, many of them scientists, who shared my reservations about the lockdown policy and were frustrated that it wasn’t being adequately scrutinised.
 Some had tried to get their views published in newspapers, either as letters or articles, but without success.
-That’s why I’ve decided to set up this website.
-The idea is for it to serve as a hub for sceptical articles, papers and interviews that have appeared elsewhere, as well as a platform for lockdown sceptics to air their views in the form of comments.
-(I also welcome rebuttals of those views.
-You can see a thoughtful response to my piece in the Critic by Sam Bowman here, as well as my reply to Sam’s critique here.)
-Although I believe the lockdown needs to be dialled back, I’m not absolutely certain of that and am open to having my mind changed.
-The critical thing is that we should have an informed public debate about it.
-This isn’t a decision that should be “left to the experts”, as some people believe.
+That’s when I decided to set up Lockdown Sceptics.
+The idea was for it to serve as a hub for sceptical articles, academic papers and interviews that have appeared elsewhere, as well as to provide an opportunity for experts and non-experts to air views that they couldn’t get published elsewhere.
+From the start, I also welcomed rebuttals to these arguments and you can see a thoughtful response to my piece in the Critic by Sam Bowman here, as well as my reply to Sam’s critique here.
+I have been a critic of the lockdown policy almost from the moment the first lockdown was imposed in late March, but I’ve never been 100% certain it’s the wrong way to mitigate the impact of SARS-CoV-2 and am still open to having my mind changed (although I think that’s unlikely).
+The critical thing is that we should have an informed public debate.
+Decisions of this importance shouldn’t be “left to the experts”, as some people would have it.
 To invoke David Hume’s famous distinction, scientific knowledge can tell you what is; it cannot tell you what you ought to do.

-I’ve done my best to get across the main sceptical arguments in the form of questions.
+I’ve done my best to get across the main sceptical arguments in the form of questions in the right-hand menu.
 If you click on one, it will take you to a new page where I’ve tried to summarise the issue concerned and then linked to the best articles, papers and interviews I can find on the topic.
-If you’ve written a sceptical blog post that you’d like me to link to, or seen something you think is interesting, email me at email@example.com.
-In this way I hope to gradually build up a useful resource for thinking about how long we should keep the lockdown in place and what the exit strategy should be.
+There is also a sub-menu under nearly all of the questions where I’ve published original pieces, some of them signed, some of them unsigned.
+New pieces are being added to these sub-menus all the time.